 Many people are injured each year by slipping and/or tripping resulting in a fall in a building or premises.
 Quite often, the cause of the fall is a defect in the floor or stair causing the person to stumble.
 These cases come under the title of premises liability because the owner/operator of the premises is responsible to maintain the grounds in a safe and hazard free condition.
 A broken stair, damaged or cracked sidewalk, foreign substance on the floor, uneven floor surfaces, poorly marked changes in elevation, slippery surfaces (due to snow, water, ice) uneven elevators, and faulty escalators are all common examples of Washington Heights slip/trip and fall premises accidents.
 These accidents can occur in a variety of locations such as a street, sidewalk, office building, private home, apartment building, grocery store, and city owned locations.

-At the Law Offices of Stuart M. Kerner, P.C., our attorneys and legal team have over 30 years experience in dealing with accidents arising from building related problems such as:
+At Kerner Law Group, P.C., our attorneys and legal team have over 30 years experience in dealing with accidents arising from building related problems such as:

 Property owners and their managing agents are responsible for keeping their property safe and warning tenants and visitors of any dangerous conditions.
 They are also responsible to properly maintain their premises by cleaning, inspecting and repairing any hazardous conditions.
 If they fail to do so, they can be held liable for any injuries that result because of an accident due to a dangerous condition.